Beza209/Mineduc/README.md

-# Mineduc
+# MINEDUC-homepage-clone.
-A website that will help students and teachers to connect and get basic information about academics from the ministry of education.
+A homepage that describes and gives basic information about academics to both students and teachers from the ministry of education.